 Complemented by a bountiful feast prepared by The Fairmont Orchid chefs, audiences delight in a memorable evening offered under the stars at the resort's Plantation Estate.
 The Plantation Estate is a short walk from the Lobby and parking amidst towering palm trees with family-style seating and easy viewing of the raised earthen stage.

 Restaurants and Lounges

-The Resort has five restaurants and two bars.
-Children under five eat free in all restaurants when dining with a parent.
+The Resort has a number of restaurants and lounges.
 In addition, in-room dining is available daily.